sass/sass/README.md

 been included.
 The scoping of these names is independent of the location of the module mixin's `@include` directive, so even if it's included in a deeply-nested selector hierarchy its members will be accessible at the root of the document.

+### Private Members

+For the most part, when a source file is executed to produce a module, any variables, functions, mixins, and placeholder selectors defined in the source file become members of the corresponding module.
+However, an author may also declare members private, which makes them accessible only within the module.

+Privacy is determined by the naming of the member: members that begin with `-` or `_` (which Sass considers equivalent) are private.
+Private members are not added to the module's member set, but they are visible from within the module itself.
+This follows Python's and Dart's privacy models, and bears some similarity to CSS's use of leading hyphens to indicate experimental vendor features.